paulomiguel010/mobile-tax-credits-summary/docs/tax-credits-summary.md

-The Tax Credits Summary object
+The Tax Credits Summary response
 ----
   Fetch the Tax Credits Summary object for a given nino.